Marketing for Photographers in 2024

 The reason why you want to make sure you have this is that you can bypass all of the others ranking at the top of Google just by being closer to the person that’s searching in your area.
 Google adds a special section to the first page of the search results with local listings using a map.
 You’ve likely seen this many times before.

-In addition to showing up in local listings, it gives you an edge in your SEO and will help you show up higher just because you’ve created one.
+In addition to showing up in local business listings, it gives you an edge in your SEO and website and will help you show up higher just because you’ve created one.

 Set yourself up for success, create a Google My Business and start booking customers that are searching near you.